argoproj/argo-cd/docs/faq.md

 argocd ... --insecure
 ```

-!!! warning Do not use `--insecure` in production.
+!!! warning "Do not use `--insecure` in production"